 Dr. Brian Gluvic is a Naturopathic Physician and has been practicing since 2000.
 He completed his doctorate degree at Bastyr University in Seattle, Washington and received additional training in Acupuncture and Traditional Chinese Medicine.
 Dr. Gluvic is an assistant Professor at the Boucher Institute of Naturopathic Medicine where he teaches Paediatrics.
 He has received extensive training in Naturopathic pediatrics and frequently lectures on children’s health topics.

 Jennifer Krist NP(F)

-Jennifer Krist is a Family Nurse Practitioner and Affiliate Professor and Lecturer with the University of British Columbia.
-She graduated in 2008 with a Master of Science in Nursing - Nurse Practitioner and is currently completing her Doctorate at Grand Canyon University, Arizona.
-Jennifer specializes in primary care maternity, maternal fetal medicine, women’s health, IUD insertions and contraception counselling.
-Jennifer is passionate about the global reproductive rights of women and caring for families during their reproductive years.
+Dr. Jennifer Krist is a Family Nurse Practitioner, Affiliate Professor and Lecturer with the University of British Columbia and is the Fraser Regional Lead for Nurse Practitioner Initiatives in BC.
+She completed her Doctorate of Nursing Practice at Grand Canyon University in Arizona with a dissertation focus on preeclampsia risk factor screening and early disease education in pregnant women.
+Jennifer specializes in primary care maternity, women’s health, IUD insertions and contraception counselling.
+She remains passionate about the global reproductive rights of women and caring for families during their reproductive years.